Sunday, October 21, 2007

 j) Israel also supplies water to Gaza well in excess of anything they are entitled.
 Gaza is served by wells in the Gaza aquifer and this has been over exploited by the Gazansk) There has been wildcat drilling of the order of 100's of illegal wells.

 l) In contrast to Israel- the Palestinians DO NOT RECYCLE THEIR WASTE WATER.The Israel settlements in the Gaza strip which Israel vacated 2 years ago already, each had a water recycling plant which was left in good order.
-Not a single plant is in operation since Israel's withdrawal
+Not a single plant is in operation since Israel's withdrawalm) Waste water and sewerage is left untreated within the West Bank and Gaza and is allowed to percolate into the ground causing pollution to the ground water.

 To all concerned re WATER in Deheisheh Camp.